-I recently moved to Sydney, and when I arrived, I was lucky enough to spend the night at QT Sydney.
-I’d had lots of recommendations for the hotel, and so I was eager to check it out for myself.
+When I first moved to Sydney I was lucky enough to spend the night at QT Sydney.
+I’d had lots of recommendations for the hotel, so I was eager to check it out for myself.

 QT is located on Market Street in Sydney’s CBD (central business district), in the impressive old Gowings department store and State Theatre buildings.
 The iconic State Theatre is still in use below the hotel.